-So wrote Mark Carney, the Bank of England’s governor, and François Villeroy de Galhau, the governor of the Banque de France, in support of their recently published open letter and the launch of a report from the Network for Greening the Financial System (NGFS), an international group of central banks and financial regulators, outlining the steps necessary for financiers to tackle climate change.
+So wrote Mark Carney, the Bank of England governor, and François Villeroy de Galhau, the governor of the Banque de France, in support of their recently published open letter and the launch of a report from the Network for Greening the Financial System (NGFS) ‒ an international group of central banks and financial regulators ‒ outlining the steps necessary for financiers to tackle climate change.

-But it also offers business opportunities.
-Banks seen to be ‘green’ may attract more customers than those that are not – reputation and brand are key differentiators; green bonds and loans are a rapidly growing segment of the capital markets; and banks that make early gains in the new growth sectors, such as renewable energy, will benefit.
+But they also offer business opportunities.
+Banks seen to be ”green” may attract more customers than those that are not – reputation and brand are key differentiators; green bonds and loans are a rapidly growing segment of the capital markets; and banks that make early gains in the new growth sectors, such as renewable energy, will benefit.

 To respond to these trends, banks need to take sustainability into strategic planning.
-For example, at the heart of Spain’s leading retail bank CaixaBank Group’s new 2019-2021 Strategic Plan is its aim to be “a benchmark in responsible banking and social commitment”.
-As part of this commitment, the bank utilizes the framework set out by the UN Sustainable Development Goals (SDGs) in the 2030 Sustainable Development Agenda, including its goals on responsible production and consumption and climate action.
+For example, at the heart of Spain’s leading retail bank CaixaBank Group’s 2019-2021 strategic plan is its aim to be “a benchmark in responsible banking and social commitment”.
+As part of this commitment, the bank utilises the framework set out by the United Nations Sustainable Development Goals (SDGs) in the 2030 Sustainable Development Agenda, including its goals on responsible production and consumption and climate action.

 Most banks are at the very beginning of this journey, but CaixaBank has a head start: its commitment to a pro-social and environmentally sound banking model goes back to the founding of “la Caixa” Group, over a century ago.
-More recently, in 2018, the company launched a new environmental strategy with three main action lines: boost green business, manage climate risk by integrating ESG risks into the overall risk management framework and minimize the bank’s own environmental impact.
+More recently, in 2018, the company launched a new environmental strategy with three main action lines: boost green business, manage climate risk by integrating environmental, social and corporate governance (ESG) risks into the overall risk management framework, and minimise the bank’s own environmental impact.

 Green finance initiatives

-For example, CaixaBank is a long-time lender to the energy sector, with 37% of its project financing activity there.
-But since 2011, CaixaBank has funded renewable energy projects with total installed power of over 23,700 MW and now, of its total project financings in the energy sector, 81% are renewable energy projects.
+For example, CaixaBank is long-time lender to the energy sector, accounting for 37% of its project financing activity.
+Since 2011, CaixaBank has funded renewable energy projects with total installed power of over 23,700 MW and now 81% of its total project financings in the energy sector are renewable energy projects.

 From buzzword to boardroom